Huang-Meimei/Styled-component-for-Form-Design/README.md

+## What was implemented

+A bunch of form elements and two suits of theme design were created.
+A designed StyledBreadCrumb.tsx component was created to generate the specific panel, which is a composition of form elements and can be triggered to switch between theme suits.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.